 As email marketers, designers, and developers, we care a lot about how our emails look in our subscribers’ inboxes.
 But have you ever asked yourself how your email sounds?
+It’s not something we think about a lot, but it’s a critical component of email accessibility.

 With screen readers on the rise, the sound of your email matters

 “For those of us without sight, computers don’t work straight out of the box.
-Software called a “screen reader” is needed to translate visual information verbally, so we can make sense of what is on screen.
-Screen readers open up so many doors, and for example allow us to learn, interact, or shop online.”
+Software called a ‘screen reader’ is needed to translate visual information verbally, so we can make sense of what is on screen.
+Screen readers open up so many doors and, for example, allow us to learn, interact, or shop online.”

 Is your email accessible?